 Best for: 2-3 campers searching for a tent to attach to a smaller car; $$

-If you’re not an SUV owner and you’re feeling a little excluded, the Napier Sportz Dome-To-Go Tent is the choice for you.
+If you’re not an SUV owner and feel a little excluded, the Napier Sportz Dome-To-Go Tent is the choice for you.

 Touting itself as the only SUV tent specifically designed to fit smaller cars, it offers all the benefits of camping with a tent attached to your SUV without….actually owning an SUV!

-Inside the tent, you’re getting 8.5×8.5’ of living space and a 6.5’ height.
-This is ample room for a smaller group, or a mansion for a single camper.
+Inside the tent, you get 8.5×8.5’ of living space and a 6.5’ height.
+This is ample room for a smaller group or a mansion for a single camper.

 Oh, and did we mention that Napier throws in a free awning?
-This makes an awesome space for storing some extra stuff, cooking, or just relaxing in the shade.
+This makes an awesome space for storing extra stuff, cooking, or relaxing in the shade.

-If the clouds start to threaten rain, not to worry.
+If the clouds start to threaten rain, do not worry.
 The Napier Sportz Dome is equipped with a taped-seam rainfly.

-More importantly, users have recalled trips where they remained dry despite steady downpours.
+More importantly, users have recalled trips that remained dry despite steady downpours.
 Sure, there were a few tiny leaks at the edges, but nothing that couldn’t be hand-wiped with a tissue.

-- Can attach to a smaller car; sedans and hatchbacks
+- It can attach to a smaller car; sedans, and hatchbacks.

-- Bonus awning is included in addition to the 8.5×8.5’ interior space
+- A bonus awning is included in addition to the 8.5×8.5’ interior space.

 - Setup is advertised to be quick, yet some campers reported difficulties